Dosage Form: injection, solution

 Parenteral therapy should be used only in patients unable to take oral medication or in emergency situations and should be replaced with oral therapy as soon as practical.

-The usual initial dose of Furosemide Injection (IM or IV) in pediatric patients is 1 mg/kg body weight and should be given slowly under close medical supervision.
-If the diuretic response to the initial dose is not satisfactory, dosage may be increased by 1 mg/kg not sooner than two hours after the previous dose, until the desired diuretic effect has been obtained.
+The usual initial dose of Furosemide Injection (intravenously or intramuscularly) in pediatric patients is 1 mg/kg body weight and should be given slowly under close medical supervision.
+If the diuretic response to the initial dose is not satisfactory, dosage may be increased by 1 mg/kg not sooner than 2 hours after the previous dose, until the desired diuretic effect has been obtained.
 Doses greater than 6 mg/kg body weight are not recommended.

 Furosemide Injection should be inspected visually for particulate matter and discoloration before administration.
 Do not use if solution is discolored.